 BNS Volatility Model¶

-This tutorial calibrates the BNS stochastic-volatility model (Barndorff-Nielsen and Shephard) to an implied volatility surface, using the same workflow as the Heston tutorial in Volatility Surface.
+This tutorial calibrates the BNS stochastic-volatility model (Barndorff-Nielsen and Shephard) and its two-factor extension BNS2 to an implied volatility surface, using the same workflow as the Heston tutorial in Volatility Surface.

 BNS is structurally different from Heston.
 The variance process is a non-Gaussian Ornstein-Uhlenbeck process driven by a pure-jump Lévy process (Gamma-OU in this implementation), and the leverage effect is introduced by correlating the same jumps into the log-price.